ichandrakala/Golang_Assignment/README.md

 ## Explanation for the highlighted constructs
 > cnp is the channel variable.
-> chan func() is the type of the channel.
+> chan func() is the buffered channel of length 10.
 It can carry functions with no parameters and no return values.
-The number 10 is the capacity, meaning the channel can hold up to 10 functions at once.
-> make is used to create the channel.
+> make is used to initiate the channel.
 > go func() { ... }() starts a new goroutine.
 > for i := 0; i < 4; i++ { ... } runs 4 times and creates 4 worker goroutines.
 > for f := range cnp { f() } receiving the channels using range.
 > () at the end of func() { ... } calls the anonymous function immediately.
 > func() { fmt.Println("HERE1") } is an anonymous function that will print "HERE1".
-> cnp <- sends that function into the channel so a goroutine can pick it up and execute it.
+> cnp <- sends that function into the channel.

 ## Use Cases

-make(chan func(), 10)
-Can be used in a small web server.
+> make(chan func(), 10) : Can be used to initialize a buffered channel.
-Each incoming request is wrapped as a function and pushed into this channel.
-Workers (goroutines) then pick functions from the channel and process the requests. for i := 0; i < 4; i++ { go func() { ... }() }
+> Workers (goroutines) :  is a thread which process and communicated using the channel and process the requests.
+> for i := 0; i < 4; i++ { go func() { ... }() } : starting the 4 worker go routinues
-Useful when downloading files from the internet.
-Instead of downloading them one by one, you start 4 goroutines to download files in parallel. for f := range cnp { f() }
+> for f := range cnp { f() }: is to used retrive from channel
-Works as a background worker.
-It keeps waiting for new tasks (like new emails).
-Whenever a task is added to the channel, the worker picks it up and executes it. cnp <- func() { fmt.Println("HERE1") }
+> cnp <- func() { fmt.Println("HERE1") } : Send the data to the channel
-Can be used for logging.
-A worker can receive this function and print to a log file (or console).

 ## What is the significance of FOR Loop with 4 iterations?
-The loop runs 4 times.
+> The loop runs 4 times.
-In each iteration, a new goroutine (background worker) is created.
+> In each iteration, a new goroutine (background worker) is created.
-These 4 workers all listen to the same channel cnp.
+> These 4 workers all listen to the same channel cnp.
-When functions are sent into the channel, they can be shared among the 4 workers.
+> When functions are sent into the channel, they can be shared among the 4 workers.
-This allows the work to be done in parallel instead of by just one worker.
+> This allows the work to be done in concurrently.

 ##  What is the significance of make(chan func(), 10)?
-It creates a channel named cnp that can hold functions.
+> It creates a channel named cnp that can hold functions.
-The number 10 is the buffer size, so it can store 10 functions before blocking.
+> The number 10 is the buffer size, so it can store 10 functions without blocking.
-It provides a safe way for goroutines to send functions to each other for execution.
+> It provides a safe way for goroutines to send and receive functions during execution.

 ##  Why "HERE1" is not getting printed?

-The function that prints "HERE1" is placed into the channel.
+> The function which prints "HERE1" is sent into the channel.
-But the main program quickly prints "Hello" and then exits.
+> while the main thread started execution and printed "Hello" and then exits.
-Since the program ends, the goroutines do not get enough time to pick up and run the "HERE1" function.
-That is why "HERE1" does not appear.
+> The main thread doesnt wait for the goroutines, so gorountines doesnt complete the process so "HERE1" is not printed.
+> We need to give some sleep like time.Sleep(10* time.Second) for "HERE1" to print.